Docs MediaHub Version 1.x The Admin Interface

 Getting there

 Once MediaHub is installed, you'll find it at Setup → Media Hub in the ProcessWire admin navigation.
-The section has its own sub-navigation: Library, Upload, Tags, Folders, and Import.
+The section has its own sub-navigation: Library, Upload, Labels, Folders, and Import.

 The library